Skip to main content

 How third-party recoveries interact with workers' comp

 California workers' compensation insurers have a statutory lien on third-party recoveries (Cal.
 Lab.
 Code §§ 3850–3865) for benefits paid to the injured worker.
 The interaction is technical: the lien may be reduced by employer fault under Witt v.
 Jackson, 57 Cal.2d 57 (1961); allocated among damages categories; and negotiated as part of settlement structuring.
-Net to the worker after lien resolution typically substantially exceeds workers' comp benefits alone — often by multiples.
+After lien resolution, a third-party recovery can meaningfully exceed workers' comp benefits alone; the outcome depends on the facts, the liens, and the coverage.

 Common case scenarios we handle